Keyword Research Tips - How to Build a Keyword Universe Through Data

 In my last SEO article, we talked about SEO basics and how SEO works, including the initial steps of SEO strategy and planning.
 Now that we’ve thought through our website personas and their unique challenges, it’s time to begin working on our keyword universe.

 I’m a strong believer in data-driven SEO.
 I believe the combination of data, psychology, and empathy is the key to strong SEO performance and website conversions.

 In the world of digital marketing, data is abundant.
 Free and paid tools are plentiful and there are many sources of data to help guide our SEO journey.
 Today we’ll explore my favorite software tools and data sources for building up a robust keyword universe.

 Before we dig into my favorite data sources, let’s first discuss the concept of keyword research, keyword universe, and why we need it.

-Keyword research is somewhat self-explanatory, but if we want a specific definition, we might say that keyword research is a primary SEO task which involves identifying words and phrases people use to search online.
+In simple terms, we might say that keyword research is a primary SEO task that involves identifying words and phrases people use to search online.

-A keyword universe, on the other hand, is the total number of keywords or phrases that are used to drive organic search traffic into your website or blog.
+A keyword universe is the total number of keywords or phrases that are used to drive organic search traffic to your website or blog.
 These keywords can contain phrases you hope to rank for, as well as, phrases you already rank for in search.